CSE12-W21-Assignments/cse12-wi21-pa5-Partition-starter/README.md

 - `FirstElePivotPartitioner.java`:
     - A concrete class which implements Partitioner and utilizes the first element as the pivot (you implement this)

-The header comments in the Random/Central/FirstElePivotPartitioner.java serve as the written part of your grade for this PA.

 ## Part I: A Bad (and Good) Implementation Detector